 The dangers associated with a wet floor seem obvious.
 However, the condition often goes unattended or ignored by a property owner or manager.
 This enables members of the public to come into contact with these dangerous situations, and possibly causing severe injuries to the victim.

 In fact, our cultural media, like tv shows and movies, often show slip and falls as funny.
 But oftentimes, they are anything but.
-Slip and fall victims can be serious injured as their legs go out from under them and they land on their head, neck, or back.
-As you can imagine, a slippery floor in a grocery store is no place that you want your head to hit after falling from a height of 5ft or so.
+Slip and fall victims can be seriously injured as their legs go out from under them and they land on their head, neck, or back.
+As you can imagine, a slippery floor in a grocery store is no place to hit your head after falling from a height of 5ft or so.

 Under the laws of Chicago and of the state of Illinois, property owners have a duty to keep their businesses safe for customers.
 This extends to owners of residential properties as well, including apartment buildings and condominium complexes.
 This means that a landlord must take steps to prevent wet floors from occurring and to fix the situation should it arise.
 Failing to do so may make a landlord liable for any injuries that result to a patron who slips and falls on a wet, dangerous floor.

 What are 8 Quick Facts about Slip and Falls?